103rd Infantry Division "Piacenza": World War II

 The 103rd Infantry Division "Piacenza" was activated in Bolzano on 15 March 1942 and consisted of the 111th and 112th infantry regiments, and the 80th Artillery Regiment.
-As a division raised during the war the Piacenza did not have its own regimental depots and therefore its regiments were raised by the depots of the 102nd Motorized Division "Trento": the 111th Infantry Regiment "Piacenza" was raised in Trento on 1 January 1942 by the 61st Infantry Regiment "Trento" and the 112th Infantry Regiment "Piacenza" was raised in Trento on 1 January 1942 by the 62nd Infantry Regiment "Trento", while the 108th Motorized Artillery Regiment was raised in Trento by the 46th Motorized Artillery Regiment "Trento".
+As a division raised during the war the Piacenza did not have its own regimental depots and therefore its regiments were raised by the depots of the 102nd Motorized Division "Trento": the 111th Infantry Regiment "Piacenza" was raised in Trento on 1 January 1942 by the 61st Infantry Regiment "Trento" and the 112th Infantry Regiment "Piacenza" was raised in Trento on 1 January 1942 by the 62nd Infantry Regiment "Trento", while the 108th Motorized Artillery Regiment was raised in Trento by the 46th Artillery Regiment "Trento".

 In June 1942 the division exchanged artillery regiments with the 5th Infantry Division "Cosseria", which needed a fully motorized and modern equipped artillery regiment for its deployment to the Soviet Union: the Piacenza ceded the 108th Motorized Artillery Regiment equipped with modern 75/18 Mod.
 34 howitzers to the Cosseria and received the 37th Artillery Regiment equipped with World War I vintage 75/27 Mod.
 06 field guns in return.

 In June 1942 the division moved to Cuneo and Borgo San Dalmazzo in Southern Piedmont and Rivarolo in Liguria.
 In November 1942 the entire Piacenza moved to Liguria after the XXII Army Corps and its units guarding the Ligurian coast participated in the occupation of Southern France and remained there afterwards as Italian occupation force.
 In Liguria the Piacenza formed the mobile reserve behind the 201st Coastal Division in the area of Vado Ligure, Savona, Varazze, and Genova.

 After the fall of Sicily the division was transferred to Southern Lazio as mobile reserve in the area between the river Garigliano and the city of Ardea.
 The division's headquarters was at Velletri.
 After the Armistice of Cassibile was announced on 8 September 1943 the division began to disintegrate and by 12 September its remnants were dissolved by the invading Germans.